Indiana limestone has seldom been more imposing:

 On November 14 Masons broke ground for the $700,000 ($10 million today) temple (just two weeks after Clarkson’s First United Methodist Church opened five blocks away).

 In May 1931 work began on the temple, the cost of which had risen to $1 million ($15 million today).
 The clip indicates that six thousand Masons would use the temple.
 Fort Worth’s population in 1930 was 163,447.

 Clip is from the September 27, 1931 Dallas Morning News.

-The cornerstone for the temple was laid on September 26, 1931, the cost again estimated at $700,000 ($10 million today).
+The cornerstone of the temple was laid on September 26, 1931, the cost again estimated at $700,000 ($10 million today).
 Note that a concert was presented by the Masonic Home and School.

 The temple was completed in 1932.
-One of its first activities was the Masons’ annual spring “ceremonial.”
+One of its first events was the Masons’ annual spring “ceremonial.”

-On September 20, 1931 the Dallas Morning News gave some history of Masonry in Fort Worth.
+On September 20, 1931 the Dallas Morning News provided some history of Masonry in Fort Worth.
 The first lodge, Lodge 148, was chartered in 1855.
 At first members met above a tavern operated by Lawrence Steele on the town square.
 But the lodge soon built a small building in the block bounded by East Belknap, Grove, East Bluff, and Jones streets (a historical marker at West Belknap and Houston streets says the building was located there).
 The lodge met on the second floor.
-The ground floor housed a school and church services.
+The ground floor was used for school classes and church services.
 The lodge’s first master was Julian Feild.

 This Star-Telegram clip shows that the original 1855 Masonic lodge building was still standing in 1932.
 Pity that building could not have been moved out of the way of progress and preserved as the oldest public structure in Fort Worth.